tychonievich/cso1-s2022/markdown/pa03-mult.md

 ## Related Walkthrough

-There's a 10-minute [video](player.html#code-leftshift.webm) of Prof Tychonievich using the "How to write binary" section above to create a program that computes `x <<= y`.
-We hope it will prove helpful.
+There's a 10-minute [video](player.html#code-leftshift.webm) of Prof Tychonievich^[I made an error in the video: 50 seconds in I said "multiply" but wrote `<<=` instead of `*=`.
+Because that was in the lead-in discussion and not the machine code creation part, I decided not to do another take to fix it.] using the "How to write binary" section above to create a program that computes `x <<= y`.
+We expect it will prove helpful in understanding how to solve this assignment.

 # Submit